-In 1814, Miles MacDonell, Governor of the Red River Colony issued the Pemmican Proclamation, which prohibited the export of pemmican from the colony for the next year.
-It was meant to guarantee adequate supplies for the Hudson's Bay Colony, but it was viewed by the North West Company as a ploy by employees of the Earl of Selkirk (majority shareholder of the Hudson's Bay Company) to monopolize the foodstuff, which was used by the voyageur boat brigades travelling between posts in the Old Northwest.
+In 1814, Miles MacDonell, Governor of the Red River Colony, issued the Pemmican Proclamation, which prohibited the export of pemmican from the colony for the next year.
+It was meant to guarantee adequate supplies for the HBC colony, but it was viewed by the NWC as a ploy by employees of the Earl of Selkirk (the HBC's majority shareholder) to monopolize the foodstuff, which was used by the voyageur boat brigades travelling between posts in the Old Northwest.
 The confrontations escalate: